 - Do your financial planning in advance, taking into account that you are charged for 7 days a week for the full academic year.
-Payment dates and rates This year and because booking is taking place on 9 September 2022, there will be a very short time interval between the day to book, the day the first instalment of fees fall due 10 September 2022 and the day of your move in 11 September 2022.
+Payment dates and rates Beacuse CAO offers are now being published later in the summer, there may be a very short time interval between the day you book and the day the first instalment of fees fall due.
 Please arrange your funding in advance so that you have time to draw down loans or make transfers from accounts to your Bank Card account, bearing in mind that all payments will be made online via Bank Card only (no ebank transfers, cash, cheques or invoices can be accepted).
 Check your bank card for daily, transaction or payee limits well in advance and be prepared.

 - Refunds for periods of absence from your room will not be considered or given.